opengrep/opengrep/README.md

 ## Installation

-You can install Opengrep via our official install script.
+You can install Opengrep using our official install script.

 ### Quick Install (Recommended)
 ```sh